jiyong-park/jiyong-park.github.io/_pages/about.md

 ---

 ## Education
-* **Korea Advanced Institute of Science and Technology ([KAIST][1]), Seoul, Korea**, February 2014 - August 2019 (expected)
+* **Korea Advanced Institute of Science and Technology ([KAIST][1]), Seoul, Korea** February 2014 - August 2019 (expected)
 	* Ph.D.
 Candidate in Management Engineering (a combined master's and doctoral program)
 	* Concentration: Information Systems, Economics of IS, Green IT
 	* Dissertation Title: “Toward the Sustainable Society: Three Essays on the Societal Impacts of Information Systems and Technology”
-	* Committee: Byungtae Lee (Chair), Wonseok Oh, Juhee Kwon (KAIST), Kunsoo Han (McGill U.), Min-Seok Pang (Temple U.)
+	* Committee: Byungtae Lee (Chair), Wonseok Oh, Daegon Cho (KAIST), Kunsoo Han (McGill U.), Min-Seok Pang (Temple U.)

-* **Pohang University of Science and Technology (POSTECH), Pohang, Korea**, March 2008 - February 2014
+* **Pohang University of Science and Technology ([POSTECH][2]), Pohang, Korea** March 2008 - February 2014
 	* Bachelor’s in Industrial and Management Engineering
 	* Double Major in Mathematics
 	* Minor in Computer Science and Engineering
 	* Graduate with Magna Cum Laude

-* **Hong Kong University of Science and Technology (HKUST), Hong Kong**, February 2013 - May 2013
+* **Hong Kong University of Science and Technology (HKUST), Hong Kong** February 2013 - May 2013
 	* Exchange Student in the School of Engineering
 	* Dean's List

-## Research Interest
+## Research and Teaching Interest
 * I am interested in the role of information systems and technology as an enabler of sustainability, beyond a driver of productivity growth and business value creation.
 My research interests especially lie at **the intersection between economic and societal aspects of advanced technology**.
-My research topics include as follows:
+My research topics include as follows ([See Research by Topic][3]):
-	(1) Societal Impacts of Information Technology and Machine Learning (2) Automation, Productivity, and Future of Work
+	1. Societal Impacts of Information Technology and Machine Learning
+	2. Automation, Productivity, and Future of Work
-	(3) Information Technology for Environmental Sustainability
+	3. Information Technology for Environmental Sustainability
 * Methodologically, I am well-trained in **Econometrics** (including randomized experiments, quasi-experiments, instrument variable approach), as well as **Data Analytics** (including machine learning, natural language processing).

+## Technical Skills
+* Programming Language
+	* Python, Deep Learning Framework (PyTorch, TensorFlow), Java, C++, C, Geographic Information System (GIS)
+* Statistical Software and Database
+	* STATA, R, Mathematica, MySQL

 ## Honors and Awards
 * Best Student Paper Runner-Up, INFORMS Conference on Information Systems and Technology (CIST), 2017
 * Best Student Paper Award, Post-ICIS KrAIS Research Workshop, 2017
 * Honorable Mention Research Award, KAIST Graduate School of Green Growth, 2017